We’re really excited to spill the details of the Nomadic Knits Love Letters Knit-along!

 – no knitter ever.

 We’re all missing our local yarn shops by now, especially that personal touch of other knitters in the shop chiming in on color choices and personal experiences with your chosen yarn or pattern.
-To help with that yearning for yarn shopping, we’ve put together our most beautiful kit yet, with luxurious skeins from Long Dog Yarn, gorgeous exclusive bags from Whimzee Stitches, and our favorite faux fur pom poms.
+To help with that yearning for yarn shopping, we’ve put together our most beautiful kit yet, with luxurious skeins from one of our favorite indie yarn dyers, Long Dog Yarn, gorgeous exclusive bags from Whimzee Stitches, and fluffy faux fur pom poms.
 Every kit comes with a Nomadic Knits Love Letters KAL sticker, whether or not you participate in the knitalong.

 We’re making this kit incredibly versatile – you choose how many skeins of each yarn that you’d like and then which (if any) color pom pom.